 Sam Moore, aged 28, of Horley Road, Mottingham, and his 58-year-old dad Anthony Moore, of Ravenscroft Crescent, Mottingham, were both sentenced at Woolwich Crown Court.

-The dopey duo were arrested in 2011 after police raids in Southwood Road, Horley Road and Ravenscroft Crescent uncovered large amounts of drugs including skunk weed, high purity cocaine and cannabis resin.
+The dopey duo were arrested in 2011 after police raids in Southwood Road, Horley Road and Ravenscroft Crescent uncovered large amounts of drugs including skunk weed, high purity cocaine and

 Police, who also seized drug factory paraphernalia, estimate the total value of the narcotics was £103,504.

 Sam Moore was sentenced to six years for possession with intent to supply amphetamine sulphate along with 18 months for possession with intent to supply cocaine.

 He was also jailed for nine months for production of cannabis, a year for possession with intent to supply cannabis and a further three years imprisonment for possession of criminal property,